ibm-cloud-docs/account/vrf-service-endpoint.md

 When using the classic infrastructure, you connect to resources in your account over the {{site.data.keyword.cloud}} public network by default.
 You can enable virtual routing and forwarding (VRF) to move IP routing for your account and all of its resources into a separate routing table.
 If VRF is enabled, you can then enable {{site.data.keyword.cloud_notm}} service endpoints to connect directly to resources without using the public network.
 {: shortdesc}

+You can also use the [terraform-ibm-iam-account-settings](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings) module to manage account settings as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+{: tip}

 Virtual Private Clouds (VPCs) are automatically enabled for virtual routing and forwarding (VRF).
 To enable service endpoints for your VPC, continue to [Enabling service endpoints](#service-endpoint).
 {: note}